-If you are interested in the Z-Degree, you can apply to SCTCC and select the AA degree as your major.
+If you are interested in the Z-Degree, apply to SCTCC and select the AA degree as your major.
 When it's time to meet with an advisor and register for classes, your advisor can assist you in registering for Z-Degree classes.

 Ready to Take the Next Step?

 Are you ready to learn more about the AA degree and being a student at SCTCC?
 Contact our instructors directly or join us for an info session to meet with instructors and Admissions representatives to get started.

 Connect with the SCTCC Admissions team:

 - Call us at 320-308-5089